Tok/SuperColliderMCP/README.md

-# SuperCollider OSC MCP
+# SuperCollider OSC MCP 🎛️

 A Model Context Protocol (MCP) server for SuperCollider using Open Sound Control (OSC).

 ## Description

-This project provides a Python interface for communicating with [SuperCollider](https://supercollider.github.io/) via OSC messages, integrated with Claude Desktop via the Model Context Protocol (MCP).
-It allows for programmatic control of audio synthesis and processing in SuperCollider from Claude.
+This project provides a Python interface for communicating with [SuperCollider](https://supercollider.github.io/) via OSC messages, integrated with AI development environments using the [Model Context Protocol (MCP)](https://modelcontextprotocol.io/).
+It allows for programmatic control of audio synthesis and processing in SuperCollider from various AI coding assistants.

 ## Features